weichenn/Airbnb-Data-Analysis/README.md

 # Airbnb-Data-Analysis
 Assignment during Bachelor Degree Year 3 Semester 1 Study

 It is a Data analysis of airbnb in NewYork City.
-This resource data from kaggle.
+This resource data get from Kaggle.

 📙 This code is only for assignent purpose, not for bussiness use.